-No matter how you slice and dice it, online reviews matter.
+No matter how you slice and dice it, Google reviews matter to your business.
 We live in a world where increasingly people open an app or visit a website to express themselves, to gather information and to share their experiences.

 One of the most popular ways of gathering information and sharing experiences is by using reviews – either by posting them or reading them – especially those on Google.

 According to the 2018 ReviewTrackers Online Review Survey, Google has become the major player in online reviews, with some 63.6% of consumers surveyed saying they are likely to check reviews on Google before visiting a business.
 This is more than any other review site.

 - Consumers expect brands to respond to their reviews – and most are left disappointed

 - Negative reviews drive customers away

 - Customers don’t trust businesses with a rating of fewer than 4 stars

 - Online reviews are important to consumers, no matter the industry

 When you consider that Google has so much influence in our lives – from search to advertising and navigation to news – it’s not surprising that Google reviews can affect your business’s performance in the broader Google ecosystem.

 The way your business appears in Google search results, as well as your organic search ranking on Google, are also swayed by the reviews you receive.